sagecodes/intro-machine-learning-old/README.md

 ### The data

 We're going to make a simple classifier to identify flowers from the famous [Iris Flower Data Set](https://en.wikipedia.org/wiki/Iris_flower_data_set).
-This is basicially the a "Hello, World" dataset of the machine learning world!
+This is basically the a "Hello, World" dataset of the machine learning world!

-This data set has features(data points used to make a prediction) measurments of petal length, petal width, sepal length, sepal width for 150 records of 3 species(labels) ('setosa' 'versicolor' 'virginica' 50 examples each).
+This data set has features(data points used to make a prediction) measurements of petal length, petal width, sepal length, sepal width for 150 records of 3 species(labels) ('setosa' 'versicolor' 'virginica' 50 examples each).

 Since this data has Features(data points we can use to make a prediction) and Labels(species) This Data is perfect for supervised learning!

 Using this data we want to categorize(CLASSIFY) what group of species we think the flower will belong to.
-This makes it a **classification** probelem!
+This makes it a **classification** problem!